trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 > Very often, this kind of contract is named an `Oracle`, because generally its storage is updated by an offchain scheduler and it exposes data to any onchain smart contracts.

-1. Edit the file `pokeGame.jsligo`, to define new types :
+1. Edit the file `pokeGame.jsligo`, to define new types:

    ```ligolang
    type returned_feedback = [address, string]; //address that gives feedback and a string message